The spectrum of the Poincar{\'e} operator in an ellipsoid: Orthogonal polynomials, Weyl law and a conceptual proof of Theorem

 The principal symbol of $L$, denoted by $\Lambda $, is given by

 We see that $L$ is elliptic in the interior of $B$, but not on the boundary $\pa B$.
 The characteristic manifold is the co-normal bundle to the boundary.

-The pull back of $\Lambda $ onto the Euclidean sphere $S^3\subset \R^3_x \oplus \R_z $ by the orthogonal projection $(x,z)\ra x$ is the dual metric of the standard metric on $S^3$ (see Appendix \ref{ss:bic}).
-Hence the operator $L$ is very similar to the Laplacian on $S^3$ and the eigenfunctions similar to the spherical harmonics.
-However the pull-back to $S^3$ of the Lebesgue measure on $B$ vanishes on the equator and is not the canonical measure on $S^3$.
-In fact, by looking at orthonormal polynomials in the balls with respect to the measure $(1-r²)^{-\ha} |dx| $, one could make a similar analysis leading to the usual spherical harmonics, more precisely to the spherical harmonics which are even under the change $z\ra -z$.
+The pull-back of $\Lambda $ onto the Euclidean sphere $S^3\subset \R^3_x \oplus \R_z $ by the orthogonal projection $(x,z)\ra x$ is the dual metric of the standard metric on $S^3$ (see Appendix \ref{ss:bic}).
+Therefore, the operator $L$ is very similar to the Laplacian on $S^3$ and the eigenfunctions similar to the spherical harmonics.
+However, the pull-back to $S^3$ of the Lebesgue measure on $B$ vanishes on the equator, and is not the canonical measure on $S^3$.
+In fact, by looking at orthonormal polynomials in the ball with respect to the measure $(1-r^2)^{-\ha} |dx| $, we could make a similar analysis leading to the usual spherical harmonics (precisely the spherical harmonics that are even under the change $z\ra -z$).

 Let us look at the Weyl formula: \begin{theo} The eigenvalues counting function $N(\gl) $ of $L$ satisfies